psu13/mutable-hakyll/posts/internet-music-stories.md

 _discographical_ mode of interaction is particularly prevalent among those who used to have any interest at all in collecting records as opposed to just listening to music.

-This scene from that classic movie about record collecting, _High Fidelity_ where the main character talks about reorganizing his record collection in _autobiographical_ order sums up this point of view in 75 short seconds:
+This scene from that classic movie about record collecting, _High Fidelity_, where the main character talks about reorganizing his record collection in _autobiographical_ order sums up this point of view in 75 short seconds:

 > <iframe width="560" height="315" src="https://www.youtube.com/embed/2msCS8dvSok?si=K1yK1rlpvVDwuzFv&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>